 There are a number of events throughout the year which are worth a visit, including the Shrewsbury Flower Festival which has been running for over 125 years.

 And if you decide to stay overnight in Shrewsbury, there are plenty of boutique hotels as well as well known popular chains.

 How to get to Shrewsbury from Birmingham

 If you love roller-coasters then it’s definitely worth adding a trip to Alton Towers onto your visit to Birmingham.
-It’s the second most popular theme park in the UK (after Legoland) and attracts around 2 million visitors per year.
+It’s the second most popular theme park in the UK (after Legoland) with around 2 million visitors per year.

 As you’d expect from a theme park of this size, the park has plenty of places to eat and drink.
 There are also themed hotels on site if you decide that you want to extend your stay overnight.

-There are also several themed events hosted at Alton Towers throughout the year.
-These include Scarefest, which runs at the end of October, and a massive firework display to end the season.
+The theme park opens from mid-March to early-November, while many of the other facilities are open all year round.
+There are also several themed events at Alton Towers throughout the year including Scarefest at the end of October and a massive firework display to end the season.